 You can export the receipts in a variety of formats, including PDF, Excel, or files for accounting software like QuickBooks or Outright.
 You’ve got the choice of exporting everything, or on a per-trip basis.

-iOS and Android, free to download, annual membership runs from $4.99/month
+iOS and Android, free to download, subscription from $4.99/month

 Keeping in Touch With the Team